-WINDOW NETS AND WRIST/ARM RESTRAINTS 19.
+19. WINDOW NETS AND WRIST/ARM RESTRAINTS

-(a) All vehicles must be equipped (for each occupant) with safety nets or wrist/arm restraints, each properly attached, which ensure that each arm of each crew member cannot project beyond the line of the bodywork of the vehicle.
+All vehicles must be equipped (for each occupant) with safety nets or wrist/arm restraints, each properly attached, which ensure that each arm of each crew member cannot project beyond the line of the bodywork of the vehicle.
 If wrist/arm restraints are fitted they must be worn at all times whilst the automobile is moving in competition.
-Each window net and/or wrist/arm restraint must comply with CAMS Schedule I.
+Each window net and/or wrist/arm restraint must comply with Schedule I (refer Technical Appendix).

-- Wrist/Arm restraints: must be mounted on one end to the safety harness lap belt and the other end to each arm or wrist. - (ii) Window Net: must cover each opening of the cockpit, except for the forward window, and: - forward to the centre of the steering wheel; and (A) - (B) be able to withstand a load of 500N applied at any point.
+- (i) Wrist/Arm restraints: must be mounted on one end to the safety harness lap belt and the other end to each arm or wrist. - (ii) Window Net: must cover each opening of the cockpit, except for the forward window, and: - (A) forward to the centre of the steering wheel; and - (B) be able to withstand a load of 500N applied at any point.